ShivamHere/assignment/README.md

 - The algorithm prevents visiting a user before their respective restaurant.
 - Restaurant preparation time dynamically reduces during travel time toward it.
-- Uses a state representation like `(current_location, time_elapsed, picked_orders)` in priority queue for extensibility.

 ## 📬 Postman Collection